rdwinter2/standards/Lifecycle.md

 To consume third party APIs - our preference is to document the API using [API Builder](https://app.apibuilder.io/flow) which then ensures we can consume the third party API using the standard [API Builder](https://app.apibuilder.io/flow) clients, as opposed to introducing new dependencies.

 To track third party dependencies, for Scala based applications, we use [dependency](dependency.flow.io) and for Node applications, we use npm outdated.
-We commit to "OCD Fridays" where we spend the morning every week upgrading to the latest versions of all libraries.
+We commit to a weekly "Dependence Day" where we spend a morning each week upgrading to the latest versions of all libraries.
 This practice of continuous upgrade aligns with our philosophy of continuous delivery.

 ### Code Review